amnindersingh20/Chatbot/README.md

     - Pulls the CSV from S3
     - Strips and lower-cases the 'Data Point Name' column
     - Normalizes any en-dashes → hyphens and removes zero-width spaces
-    - Strips all column names so you can look up "1651" etc. reliably
+    - Strips all column names so plan columns can be looked up reliably
     """
     try:
         obj = _s3.get_object(Bucket=S3_BUCKET, Key=S3_KEY)